Clicky

 Icelandic Language

 It is closest to Old Norse, which is still spoken today.
-This language is at risk of dying out and is only spoken in Iceland by less than 350,000 people.
+This language is at risk of dying out and is only spoken in Iceland by fewer than 350,000 people.
 The increasing use of English for tourism and electronic devices has significantly reduced the number of Icelandic speakers over the last decades.

 Norwegian Language